All Episodes

 This is absurd.

-But whatever it is, none of these questions and none of the information being ascertained has anything to do with more minority ownership or minority anything.
+But whatever it is, none of these questions and none of the information being ascertained has anything to do with minority ownership or minority anything.

-And he said if radio and TV stations resist coughing up confidential employee data, including demographic information, to help the FCC monitors, the study provides helpful strategies for obtaining information even when employers and the human resource departments refuse to cooperate.
+And he said, if radio and TV stations resist coughing up confidential employee data, including demographic information, to help the FCC monitors, the study provides helpful strategies for obtaining information, even when employers and the human resource departments refuse to cooperate.

 The headline of this piece is Obama trying to kill a free press.

-Or has he been?
+Is he or has he been?

-But I'm the only point that I want to make is that if you are expecting massive outrage from current journalists, you are not going to see it.
+Anyway, look, I've spent enough time on this, but the only point that I want to make is that if you are expecting massive outrage from current journalists, you are not going to see it.

 And that's what Snerdley still can't believe.